 Before the internet, buyers would receive tender (RFP) submissions by post.
-Because some submissions would be received sooner than others, there would be a risk that sensitive information (e.g. price quotes) could be passed back to bidders that had yet to submit their bid, thus gaining an unfair advantage.
+Not all submissions would be received at the same time.
+Therefore there would be a risk that sensitive information (e.g. price quotes) could be passed back to bidders that had yet to submit their bid, granting them an unfair advantage.
 These concerns are especially strong in government institutions where public money is being spent.

 To mitigate this risk the following steps have been widely adopted:

 - Bid envelopes would not be opened until after the deadline for submissions had passed.

 - Only one privileged individual in the buyer organization would be permitted to open bids.

 - The time and date of bid opening would be logged in a register and witnessed

 SupplierSelect already supports the first step outlined above.
 A “Project” in SupplierSelect has a setting - “Hide Responses until Deadline”.
 This setting causes bidders' responses to be hidden until after the Project's deadline for submissions has passed.

 Step 3 - recording the date and time of “opening” (unlocking) is easily implemented via standard audit event logging.